-Two new AHA/ACC/ESC guidelines for atrial fibrillation management and for ventricular arrhythmia management and sudden death are the most important contributions of this congress as they offer :
+I – Guidelines for atrial fibrillation management and for ventricular arrhythmia management and sudden death.

 The ventricular arrhythmia and sudden death guidelines introduce the novelty that patients with left ventricular dysfunction (ejection fraction less than 30-35%) with functional class II-III and more than one year life expectation are considered a class I indication for cardioverter-defibrillator implantation, if they have either an ischemic or a non-ischemic cardiomyopathy.

 The atrial fibrillation guidelines provide several new recommendations but among the most important are those regarding thromboembolic complication prevention.
 The risk factors for thromboembolic complication are now classified :

 - in a high risk group (previous stroke/transient ischemic attack or embolism, mitral stenosis, prosthetic valve),

 - a moderate risk group (heart failure, left ventricular ejection fraction =35%, hypertension, diabetes mellitus, or age =74 years)